pratyashapal/SWIS-META/README.md

 # SWIS-META
+Snakemake Workflow for Integrated Study of MEtabolomics and Transcriptomics Analysis

 SWIS-META is a comprehensive analysis pipeline designed for integrating transcriptomic and metabolomic data using Snakemake.
 This document provides detailed instructions for installation, setup, and execution of the SWIS-META pipeline.

 Installation and Setup